MeanderingProgrammer/render-markdown.nvim/doc/custom-handlers.md

 - `buf`: The buffer containing the root node
 - `root`: The root treesitter node for the specified language
+- `last`: Whether this is the last treesitter root for the specified language

 The `extends` parameter defines whether the builtin handler should still be run in conjunction with this one.
 Defaults to `false`.